Updated on May 17th, 2022 by Aristofanis Papadatos

 Uber develops and supports technology applications that enable independent providers of ridesharing, meal preparation, and delivery services to transact with riders and eaters worldwide.
 Its driver partners provide ridesharing through a wide range of vehicles while its restaurant and delivery partners provide meal preparation and delivery services under the Uber Eats brand.

-Uber has spent an entire decade in order to build its extensive network and improve its applications.
-It is currently present in more than 900 cities in 69 countries and aims to offer exceptional returns to its shareholders thanks to a new secular trend, namely the shift of consumers away from car ownership, towards transportation-as-a-service.
+Uber has spent more than a decade in order to build its extensive network and improve its applications.
+It is currently present in approximately 10,000 cities across 71 countries and aims to offer exceptional returns to its shareholders thanks to a new secular trend, namely the shift of consumers away from car ownership, towards transportation-as-a-service.
 According to its major competitor Lyft (LYFT), approximately 300,000 people have sold their cars in order to switch to transportation-as-a-service.

 Related: Will Lyft Ever Pay A Dividend?